mada360/Chrono-Lux/Final Report/Sections/Progress.md

 ## Early Stages

 The early stages of my project involved the analysis and design stages of my application.
-By performing my competitor analysis I was able set myself a guideline for what my app should like and a concept of how I'd like my users to interact with the app.
+By performing my competitor analysis I was able set myself a guideline for what my app should look like and a concept of how I'd like my users to interact with the app.

 I decided that due to developing for Android only I was able to embrace the material guidelines fully and trying to ensure that my app would provide a very native Android experience allowing my app to blend in nicely with the rest of the stock applications on the device included with the OS.